google/mesop/docs/guides/static-assets.md

 Mesop allows you to specify a folder for storing static assets that will be served by the Mesop server.

-This feature provides a simple way to serving images, CSS stylesheets, and other files without having to rely on CDNs, external servers, or mounting Mesop onto FastAPI/Flask.
+This feature provides a simple way to serving images, favicons, CSS stylesheets, and other files without having to rely on CDNs, external servers, or mounting Mesop onto FastAPI/Flask.

 ## Enable a static folder